withchristopher/storybook-library-one/README.md

 1. Read our introductory tutorial at [Learn Storybook](https://storybook.js.org/tutorials/intro-to-storybook/react/en/get-started/).
 2. Learn how to transform your component libraries into design systems in our [Design Systems for Developers](https://storybook.js.org/tutorials/design-systems-for-developers/) tutorial.
 2. See our official documentation at [Storybook](https://storybook.js.org/).

+### FAQ

+## What is a story defined?
+To define our stories, we export a function for each of our test states to generate a story.
+The story is a function that returns a rendered element (i.e. a component with a set of props) in a given state---exactly like a Functional Component.

+## Convenient variable 'Template'
+We use Template to reduce the amount of code written.
+Template.
+`Template.bind({}) is a standard JavaScript technique for making a copy of a function.
+We use this technique to allow each exported story to set its own properties, but use the same implementation.`

+## What are actions
+ Actions help you verify interactions when building UI components in isolation.
+Oftentimes you won't have access to the functions and state you have in context of the app.
+Use action() to stub them in.
+## What do actions do?
+actions allows us to create callbacks that appear in the actions panel of the Storybook UI when clicked.
+So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

+## What are parameters?
+parameters are typically used to control the behavior of Storybook's features and addons.
+In our case we're going to use them to configure how the actions (mocked callbacks) are handled.